PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 recap.md

-Raided the camp
+Raided the boromar gang campsite
-- Found the exposition
+- Found Garhorn's ledger, his intel on Baelen ir'Torn, and his map of Khorvaire, in addition to loot listed below.
-- Let Garhorn and his blink dog Flicker go on a horse
+- Let Garhorn and his blink dog Flicker leave alive, along with one of their horses (the one Geralt that demanded carrots from Geralt when he used speak with animals).
-	- The horse that LOVES carrots
+	- The party did not search Garhorn, he left with his sending stone and special lockpicking set.
-	- DID NOT SEARCH HIM
+	- Garhorn will travel to the closest known Boromar safe house and get aid.
+He used his sending stone to contact his superior and order a hit out on the party.
+He will also return to Shavalant with more gang members and burn the town to the ground since they aided the party.
-- Killed Orc 1 & 3
+-
 - Let the captured Kobold go
 - Took other horse
 	- The horse that LOVES apples